OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 Final Boss Battle: The ultimate encounter of the run, unlocked after all Flashcards in the Main Deck have been introduced.
 Resolution: The node is resolved upon victory (leading to rewards) or defeat (leading to Game Over).
 13.2.
 Shop Node
-Behavioral Role: An economic hub for spending Gold to strategically improve the Master Run Gacha Pool.
+Behavioral Role: An economic hub for spending Gold to strategically improve the RunInventory.
 Player Actions:
-Purchase GachaBallInstance: Buy specific GachaBallInstances from a randomly generated stock to add them to the Master Run Gacha Pool.
+Purchase GachaBallInstance: Buy specific GachaBallInstances from a randomly generated stock to add them to the RunInventory.
 Reroll Shop Inventory: Pay Gold to generate a new set of GachaBallInstances for purchase.
-Remove GachaBallInstance: Pay Gold to permanently remove a chosen GachaBallInstance from the Master Run Gacha Pool.
+Remove GachaBallInstance: Pay Gold to permanently remove a chosen GachaBallInstance from the RunInventory.
 Transform GachaBallInstance: Pay Gold to replace a chosen GachaBallInstance with another random GachaBallInstance of the same tier.
 Resolution: The node is resolved when the player chooses to leave the shop.
 13.3.
 Event Node